One Anastomosis Gastric Bypass

-Laparoscopic one anastomosis gastric bypass surgery, or OAGB, is the most recent bariatric surgery procedure to gain approval by the American Society for Metabolic and Bariatric Surgery (ASMBS).
+Laparoscopic mini gastric bypass, or one anastomosis gastric bypass (OAGB) surgery, is the most recent bariatric surgery procedure to gain approval by the American Society for Metabolic and Bariatric Surgery (ASMBS).
 Also known as single anastomosis gastric bypass, this procedure involves dividing the stomach to create a smaller, long gastric pouch and bypassing a portion of the small intestine so the patient is able to consume less food and absorb fewer calories.

-- For patients who are good candidates, one anastomosis gastric bypass provides a
+- For patients who are good candidates, mini gastric bypass provides a

 - Short operative time